About The Walter Day Collection

-Using the simple collectible trading card as a vehicle, the Walter Day Collection documents and commemorates the history of today's popular culture, focusing on science fiction, comic books, the video game & pinball industry, biographies of the world's most influential people, historic events on each day, and the remarkable emergence of professional eSports.
+The Walter Day Collection is a historical project that champions the use of the common trading card as a medium for teaching and commemorating history.
+Using the simple collectible trading card as a vehicle, the Walter Day Collection documents and commemorates the history of today's popular culture, focusing on science fiction, the American Civil War, World War II, the comic book industry, movie & film history, the video game & pinball industry, biographies of the world's most influential people, historic events on each day, and the remarkable emergence of professional eSports.